cuncunfacu/cuncunfacu.github.io/README.md

 # My GiHub portfolio

 A fun way to show my repositories and display information about me.
+This is the source code of my [GitHub Pages](https://cuncunfacu.github.io)

+## Website Content
+### Home Page Section
+This page introduces some of my github projects.
+You can switch languages between English and Spanish.
+The site's content is stored in firestore.

+### Project Detail Section
+This page renders the Markup, from the `README.md` file of the repository, and gives it a personalized style.

+## Deployment and Environments
+This repo is integrated whith two environents.

+### Staging
+The hosting of the staging environment is handled by Netlify.
+When a Commit is pushed to the branch: `staging`, an automatic build and deployment is triggered.

+### Production
+The hosting of the staging environment is handled by Github Pages.
+[Github Pages CLI](https://www.npmjs.com/package/gh-pages-cli) is used to deploy the build.
+The source of the production build is pushed to the branch: `gh-pages`

 ## Stacks used
 + React
 + TypeScript
 + Firebase
 + Netlify (For hosting staging environment)
-+ Github Pages (For hosting production Build)
++ Github Pages (For hosting production environment)

-## Content

-### Home Page
-This page introduces some of my github projects
-### Project Detail
-This page renders the `README.md` file from GitHub.
-And gives a personalized styling.